-Acrylic resin countertops, marketed under names such as Corian® (the original product from Dupont), Avonite, and Wilsonart, have captured the hearts of homeowners due to their durability, ease of care, and the fact that the seaming techniques create a smooth, virtually seamless surface.
-Made from a mixture of plastic resins, these products look very much like stone but are much different than quartz solid-surfacing materials such as Zodiac® or Cambria®.)
+Acrylic resin countertops, marketed under names such as Corian® (the original product from DuPont), Avonite, and Wilsonart, have captured the hearts of homeowners due to their durability, ease of care, and the fact that the seaming techniques create a smooth, virtually seamless surface.
+Made from a mixture of plastic resins, these products look very much like stone but are much different than quartz solid-surfacing materials such as Zodiaq® or Cambria®.)

 Solid surface countertops provided an option to natural stone countertops in allowing the use of under-mount sinks.
 The design flexibility and durability of these countertops have helped to create some of the most beautiful kitchens and bathroom vanities you will ever see.